 The source of the prophecy of the advent of Jesus Christ is more likely from Chinese magi rather than sages.
 Chinese culture is a shame-based culture.
 The failure of the recognition of the predicted son could make them feel not only frustrated but also shameful.
 This could cause them to abound it or even to deny what they ever did.
 Because of this, "son" centered culture soon disappeared in history.

-In a word, due to the sinfulness, shamefulness, ambiguity of archaic language and craftiness of evil, etc. information reflecting the effort to seek predicted advent of Christ was soon lost after Qin in China history and became a myth for today.
+In a word, due to man’s sinfulness and shamefulness, the ambiguity of archaic language and craftiness of evil, information reflecting the effort to seek the predicted advent of Christ was soon lost after Qin in China history and became a myth for today.

-Although this theory lacks the support from the inter-cultural archeological evidence, it can be found that, unless the Gospel can be introduced into pre-China documents as the criteria, the pre-Qin documents would be filled with myth, ambiguity, and uncertainty forever.
+Although this theory lacks the support from the international archeological evidence, it can be found that, unless the metaphorical statements related to Zi are interpreted as prophetic portrats of the coming Christ, the pre-Qin documents would be reduced to ambugious myths, resulting in uncertainty forever.
 Further history may help to prove that there is no other better theory that can explain the mystery of the usage in Chinese documents.

-The discovery of the Nestorian Stele in XiAn proves that there are lots of biblical evidence that can be found to witness Jesus Christ in the China land, but they are ignored and lost.
-Zero archeological evidence cannot prove that Chinese culture is an isolated independent culture.
-Instead, it proves that how the Chinese had rejected or twisted the salvation message of God again and again.
+The discovery of the Nestorian Stele in XiAn proves that there are lots of biblical evidence that can be found to give witness to Jesus Christ in the land of China, but they are ignored and lost.
+There is no archeological evidence that proves that Chinese culture is an isolated independent culture.
+Instead, it proves how the Chinese had rejected or twisted the salvation message of God again and again.

-The evidence of the prophecy existing in pre-China can also help to prove that the prophecy of the advent of Jesus Christ was prevalent over the world right before He came.
-Unless the prophecy message had spread over the world, Jesus would not come.
-Likewise, unless the Gospel will spread over to the end of the world, the end of the day will not come.
+The evidence of the prophecy existing in pre-China can also help to prove that the prophecy of the advent of Jesus Christ was prevalent throughout the world right before He came.
+Unless the prophetic message had spread throughout the world, Jesus would not come.
+Likewise, unless the gospel will spread over to the end of the world, the end of the day will not come.

 To dig into the meaning of "son" is important in the pre-Qin study.
 Unless the study can help people to better understand who the "son" is, any other effort is useless, no matter how attractive and deep the philosophies can be drawn from in it.